-- (i) Early preterm delivery: If the child will bear before 28 weeks of pregnancy.
-Such children are having a very low probability to survive. - (ii) Mid preterm delivery: If the child will be born between 28 to 32 weeks of pregnancy. - (iii) Late preterm delivery: If the child will bear between 32 to 37 weeks of pregnancy.
+- i.
+Early preterm delivery: If the child will be born before 28 weeks of pregnancy.
+Such children are having a very low probability to survive. - ii.
+Mid preterm delivery: If the child will be born between 28 and 32 weeks of pregnancy. - iii.
+Late preterm delivery: If the child will be borne between 32 to 37 weeks of pregnancy.

-There are several factors responsible for premature delivery.
+There are several factors responsible for premature delivery (Von Dommelen, et al. 2004).
 Some of these factors are:

-Abnormal size and shape of the uterus of pregnant women.

-The mouth of the uterus is opening quickly.

-Pregnant women are suffering from high blood pressure, having diabetes, or suffering from liver problems.

-If protein is passed through urine and it is not treated at all.

-Elevated liver enzymes and low platelets level may often lead to premature delivery.

-Urinary tract infection or infection in the uterus

-Previous history of premature delivery.
+- Abnormal size and shape of the uterus of pregnant women. - The mouth of the uterus is opening quickly. - Pregnant women are suffering from high blood pressure, having diabetes, or suffering from liver problems. - If protein is passed through urine, and it is not treated at all. - Elevated liver enzymes and low platelets level may often lead to premature delivery. - Urinary tract infection or infection in the uterus. - Previous history of premature delivery. - Use of alcohol, tobacco, self- medication, carrying heavy load, accident, etc. during the pregnancy. - Environmental teratogens stress, anxiety, negative attitude towards the baby, negative emotions passed by the family members, etc. - 1.
 Multiple pregnancies: If more than two fetuses are developing at a time in the mother's womb, then chances are increasing for premature delivery.
 It has happened in 60 % of cases of twins and 90 % of cases of triplets.
 If the two fetuses are developing at a time in the womb, then it may possible that they may take birth at 36 weeks if three fetuses are developing - they may take birth by 32 weeks and if the four fetuses are developing - they may take birth at 30 weeks (Blickstein, 2004).

-Fewer gaps between the births of two babies: If the minimum gap between the births of two babies is less than 18 months, then chances increase for premature delivery in the second-born baby.

-Age of pregnant women - those women who conceive at very low age (less than 18 years of age) and very high age (more than 35 years of age) are often susceptible to produce premature delivery.

-The emotional state of the mother: If the pregnant women are often tensed, stressed, frustrated and depressed they may produce premature delivery.
-In such an emotional state the body of pregnant women may secrete adrenaline and cortin hormones in high quantity which are responsible for premature delivery.

-Poor lifestyle: lack of nutritional supplements in the food of pregnant women, neglecting health hazards, lack of prenatal care, the mother is alcoholic or frequently smoking may also lead to premature delivery.
+- 2. Fewer gaps between the births of two babies: If the minimum gap between the births of two babies is less than 18 months, then chances increase for premature delivery in the second-born baby. - 3.
+Age of pregnant women those women who conceive at a very low age (less than 18 years of age) and very high age (more than 35 years of age) are often susceptible to produce premature delivery. - 4.
+The emotional state of the mother: If the pregnant women are often tensed, stressed, frustrated, and depressed they may produce premature delivery.
+In such an emotional state the body of pregnant women may secrete adrenaline and cortin hormones in high quantity which are responsible for premature delivery. - 5.
+Poor lifestyle: Lack of nutritional supplements in the food of pregnant women, neglecting health hazards, lack of prenatal care, and the mother is alcoholic or frequently smoking may also leads to premature delivery.

-(B) Environmental Impacts on Prenatal Development:
+(B) Environmental Impacts on Prenatal Development

 A developing fetus is continuously affected by a number of environmental dangers throughout the prenatal stage.
 The growing fetus is totally dependent on the mother for their life.
-Prenatal care during pregnancy is essential to monitor the health of pregnant women and the baby who is developing in the womb of the mother.
+Prenatal care during pregnancy is essential to monitor the health of pregnant women, and the baby who is developing in the womb of the mother.
 Routine prenatal care may reduce the risk of complications, if any, during the pregnancy.

 When the zygote attaches to the wall of the uterus, the placenta is formed.
 The placenta provides complete nourishment and oxygen to the growing fetus.
-Whatever the pregnant women ingest, whether it is solid food, liquid or even medications will travel to the fetus through the placenta.
-Hence it one of the well known saying that pregnant mother will "eats for two".
-If the mother will expose with environmental hazards, it will affect the fetus.
-Harmful and serious environmental hazards will affect the growing fetus and the child can show lifelong effects.
+Whatever the pregnant women ingest, whether it is solid food, liquid, or even medications will travel to the fetus through the placenta.
+Hence, it one of the well known says that pregnant mother will, "eats for two."
+If the mother expose with environmental hazards, it will affect the fetus.
+Harmful and serious environmental hazards will affect the growing fetus, and the child can show lifelong effects.
+Some environmental hazards are enumerated below: